diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 # fArcCen1 Assembly Tutorial

 This tutorial covers end-to-end assembly of the species [Flier Cyclid](https://vgp.github.io/genomeark/Archocentrus_centrarchus/) `fArcCen1`.
-The overall workflow can be depicted in the following chart:
+The overall workflow can be depicted in the following simplified chart:

 ![Workflow chart 1.6](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/2019_0731_VGP_Pipeline_1.6.png)

 ## Getting Started

 When assigned an assembly, you will given a species ID for your given genome (in this example `fArcCen1`, for the fish species _Archocentrus centrarchus_) and a project will be shared with you containing the raw files for the genome which have been linked from the VGP AWS bucket.

 The root folder of the project will have the Species ID name (`fArcCen1`) and contain the following folders and files: